 Note that figures, schemes and tables should be included in the manuscript after the paragraph where they are first referenced.
+Chemical structures should preferably be embedded in their original chemical structure drawing file format (e.g. CDX for ChemDraw).

 2.2 Style and Language